zacharysgoldberg/Receipt-Manager/README.md

 ## Design

 Backend Flask REST API using flask-migrate, SQLAlchemy (ORM), and flask-jwt-extended.
-Managed by PostgreSQL for database, Redis for caching JWT tokens, and deployed as a Docker image to the cloud.
+PostgreSQL for database, Redis for caching JWT tokens, and managed by Docker.

 ## Future Improvements

-To include frontend templates and forget password/email feature.
+To include frontend templates, forget password/email feature, and replace PostgreSQL database with MongoDB.